space-deities/themis-poc/README.md

 The experiments aim to **prove or discard** the viability of following features using a combination of OSS tools and custom developments:

-1. **Domain specific functions** (e.g. Send, VerifyTM, ...) - Key mechanism for interacting programatically with TM&TC core and the building blocks for proc automation.
+1. **Domain specific functions** (e.g. Send, VerifyTM, ...) - Key mechanism for interacting programmatically with TM&TC core and the building blocks for proc automation.
 2. **Step-by-step execution** — critical for development and testing (e.g., with a simulator).
 3. **Syntax highlighting** and **support for domain-specific directives**.
 4. **Domain-specific exception handling** — e.g., catch a telecommand send failure and **prompt the operator** to decide how to continue (**cancel**, **skip**, **abort**).